MarcosRodrigoT/Visualizing-ConvNets/README.md

     return tf.reduce_mean(filter_activation)
 ```

-Our gradient ascent function simply computes the gradients of the loss above with regard to the input image, and update the update image so as to move it towards a state that will activate the target filter more strongly.
+Our gradient ascent function simply computes the gradients of the loss above with regard to the input image, and update
+the image so as to move it towards a state that will activate the target filter more strongly.

 ```python
 @tf.function